 Submitting core and cutting samples

-Read the core and cuttings submission guidelines for more detail on submitting material to the core collection.
+Read the core and cuttings submission guidelines (PDF, 557KB) for more detail on submitting material to the core collection.

 Contact the Exploration Data Centre if you are unsure about your submission obligations or for more information about how to submit core.

-Before lodging your sample, send us a drill hole metadata form with details of the drill hole material you are planning to submit.
-Refer to the drill holes samples data dictionary for a description of terms.
+Before lodging your sample, send us a drill hole metadata form (PDF, 547KB) with details of the drill hole material you are planning to submit.
+Refer to the drill holes samples data dictionary (PDF, 530KB) for a description of terms.

 We will assess your samples to determine whether they duplicate existing material and let you know which samples you should lodge.